eoinkeaney/DSI16-Capstone/README.md

 I found an internet archiving project called pushshift.io that was storing Reddit posts on a third party site, using their API tools I was able to query the unique submission ID on a subreddit between two dates.

-With this information I was able to write a script with two loops, the first loop gets all  the submissions in our target Subreddit between a start date and end date from pushshift.io .
-Once I have my list of id's I can then loop through them and pull the submission data plus all child comments via the PRAW library and output the data to a local CSV file.
+With this information I was able to write a script with two loops, the first loop gets all  the submissions in our target Subreddit between a start date and end date from pushshift.io.
+Once I had my list of id's I could loop through them and pull the submission data plus all child comments via the PRAW library and output the data to a local CSV file.

 ![wordcloud](https://user-images.githubusercontent.com/20221706/119270964-3971af00-bbf7-11eb-9942-6b8aff5c4120.png)

 ### Data wrangling

-The most difficult part of this project ways of mapping the raw data and finding if any value that could be predicted.
+The most difficult part of this project was finding an efficient way of mapping the raw data and finding if there was any value that could be predicted.

 I wanted to start my focus on NLP and developed a test that would compare different processes and see if any had a more predictive quality.
-In Reddit every comment has a scores depending on how many users up vote it.
+In Reddit every comment has a score depending on how many users upvote it.
 However when I look at all my comments I scrapped, it was not evenly distributed.

 ![Score_hist](https://user-images.githubusercontent.com/20221706/119270941-1d6e0d80-bbf7-11eb-9e1d-0a667ffefe9a.png)